OpenLMIS/openlmis-template-service/STYLE-GUIDE.md

  and [RightDto](https://github.com/OpenLMIS/openlmis-referencedata/blob/master/src/main/java/org/openlmis/referencedata/dto/RightDto.java)
 for details.)
     * Additionally, when Exporter/Importer interfaces reference relationships to other domain objects, their Exporter/Importer interfaces should also be used, not DTOs.
-(See [example](https://github.com/OpenLMIS/openlmis-referencedata/blob/master/src/main/java/org/openlmis/referencedata/domain/Role.java#L198).)
+(See [example](https://github.com/OpenLMIS/openlmis-referencedata/blob/master/src/main/java/org/openlmis/referencedata/domain/Role.java#L219).)
-* Even though the no-argument constructor is required by Hibernate for entity objects, do not use it for object construction; use provided constructors or static factory methods.
+* Even though the no-argument constructor is required by Hibernate for entity objects, do not use it for object construction (you can set access modifier to `private`); use provided constructors or static factory methods.
 If one does not exist, create one using common sense parameters.

 ## RESTful Interface Design & Documentation